 - Karma: The word karma means “action.”
 In accordance with the cosmic laws of karma.
 Each individual reaps the fruits of his actions, performed in this lifetime or in former lives.
 This logically explains the disparities in creation, between various individuals, environments and situations.
 No deed, small or great, good or bad, can be without an effect—this essentially is the law of karma, the law of casualty.
-In fact one begins to feel as if Newton’s 3rd law of motion—‘to every action there is an equal and opposite reaction’ was drawn out of the doctrine of karma.
+In fact one begins to feel as if it is Newton’s 3rd law of motion—‘to every action there is an equal and opposite reaction’ was drawn out of the doctrine of karma.

 - Karma is no fate.
 Fate implies helplessness in a human being, to determine his own destiny.
 The law of karma states that the individual is the creator of his own destiny, because his conscious choices in life determines his actions and the fruits thereof.